efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-29-archfiends-guide-by-bacon.md

 ### Matchup Guide

+### Amazoness
+Amazonesss can be tough with their swarming capabilities combined with Econs.
+The best way to start the match is to get {Chaos Hunter} rolling asap to prevent them from banishing any of your monsters with {Amazoness Onslaught}.
+Empress is usually the 2nd priority to get onto the field to protect Chaos Hunter unless they have {Amazoness Swords Woman} out.
+If Swords Woman is out, have Emperor focus on removing them followed by the {Amazoness Princess}es. {Lava Golem} is useful in this matchup much like it is against Geargia because of the swarm Amazons provide.
+{Escape from the Dark Dimension}, {Invader of Darkness}, and {Magic Deflector} are also strong possibilities to side here.

+**Matchup Odds:**
+55-45 Our favor

+---

+### Spellbooks
+Spellbooks are one of the most difficult matchups in the current meta for fiends.
+Winning the matchup is not as simple as just getting Chaos Hunter or Invader onto the field when you are playing against the 30 card version.
+In order to have a fighting chance against books, fiends must have a very fast start between Chaos or Invader combined with Empress while also hoping books start off slow.
+Which is rare.
+This is entirely based on the 30 card version as fiends do not seem to struggle vs the 20 card version at all.

+**Matchup Odds:**
+25-75 Their favor

+---

+### Masked Heroes
+Masked Heroes are quick and explosive and will overwhelm Fiends very fast if able.
+The best way to win this matchup is too quickly Roar Empress into Invader or call him out of the grave.
+Once on the field, Invader buys time and shuts down the entire mask deck on his own aside from {Vision HERO - Trinity}.
+Once Invader is on the field, focus on getting an Emperor out to begin the push for game.

+**Matchup Odds:**
+60-40 In Fiends favor if we are running 2 Invaders.
+35-65 Their favor without Invader.

+---

+### Geargias
+This match is a complete coin toss and depends entirely on who goes first and who opens more broken.
+While it is possible for Geargia anchor to actually help us with its destruction effect, it can also make Empress miss timing.
+Because of attacker, we generally will only get 1 use out of call of arch.
+It's important in this matchup to use emperor's effect almost exclusively on monster removal (their face up monsters).
+Additionally, archfiend giant sees value here that he doesn't in other matchups as his effect to pay 500lp and remain on the field can harm geargias after they used anchor's effect.
+Another solid side deck card in this match is lava golem.
+2 copies should be enough to shut down geargia after a ties of the brethren play.
+Ensure that you have used needlebug nest in geargias draw phase so you have roar or call targets for when attacker uses it's effect.

+**Matchup Odds:**
+50-50

+---
 ### Aliens
 The key to defeating Aliens is to focus on monster removal.
 Less Aliens play {Brainwashing Beam} now and that heavily plays to our advantage.
 The key is to watch for ECon take plays and keep track of their A-Counters.